Before Message Time Plus

 Tip: Post vocabulary words in the same place each time you do MTP.
 For example, write them on index cards or sentence strips and post them on the right side of the board.

 To think aloud is to verbalize your thoughts in front of your children.
 Thinking aloud in front of children models the processes that proficient writers go through when deciding what and how to write.
 Thinking aloud about the process of planning and writing the message makes the elements of good writing visible and accessible to young writers.
 It also provides the support needed for the children to successfully share in reading and comprehending your writing.
 In essence you are saying, “Watch me do this; you can do it too.
 Let me show you how.”

 During the think aloud in Message Time Plus, you will verbalize what you are thinking about before you begin to write.
 While you think aloud, you will:

 - Explain the decisions you made as a writer

 - Connect your writing to what children are learning

 - Explain what you are going to teach and how it will help the children as readers and/or writers

 One of the things that people do when they travel is keep a travel log, a sort of diary of events related to their travel.
 This helps them to remember things about the trip that they don’t want to forget.
 As I write today, I’m going to imagine that I’m the grandfather in the story, Grandfather’s Journey that we read earlier today.
 I’m going to create an entry in my travel log or diary.
 I’m also going to use similes to describe the images I want to remember.
 Similes will help me create better mental images by comparing one thing to another.
 See if my similes help create strong mental images for you as well.

-Tip: Keep in mind that your think aloud should leave room for children to problem solve as well.
-For example, don’t expose children to every challenging word that will use in your message.
+Tip: Keep in mind that your think aloud should leave room for children to problem solve.
+For example, don’t expose children to every challenging word that you will use in your message.